krompaco/record-collector/content/record-collector-dotnet/pages/getting-started.md

 * [record-collector.netlify.app](https://record-collector.netlify.app/) is published with `default`
 * [record-collector-simplecss.netlify.app](https://record-collector-simplecss.netlify.app/) is using `simplecss`

-## Run the web app in ASP.NET MVC mode
+## Run the web app in ASP.NET mode

-When running, Kestrel is recommended and the default URL in the MVC mode is `http://localhost:5000/`.
+When running, Kestrel is recommended and the default URL in the ASP.NET mode is `http://localhost:5000/`.

 ### Alternative A: Run using Visual Studio